What's a good imputation to predict with missing values?: Imputation versus regression: choosing one may break the other

 Another possible route is to find \emph{corrected imputations} which we define as imputation functions $\Phi$ such that, if $f^\star$ is used as regression function, the impute-then-regress procedure $f^\star \circ \Phi$ is Bayes optimal.
 Intuitively, given a fixed regression function $f^\star$, the question is: can we "correct" an imputation function and thus the manifold that it describes so that $f^\star$ restricted to this manifold is equal to the Bayes predictor?
 Assuming $f^\star$ is continuous, the intermediate value theorem gives a first answer to this question by ensuring the existence of imputations functions satisfying

 For the same reasons as above, determining that such imputations not only exist but are \emph{continuous} is important from a practical perspective.
 Indeed, assuming $f^\star$ is continuous, the Bayes predictor with missing values could then be tackled as the composition of two continuous functions, with an Impute-then-Regress strategy.
 Intuitively in 2D, the existence of a continuous corrected imputation can be seen as the existence of a continuous path in the 2D plane whose value by $f^\star$ equals the Bayes predictor.
 Figure~\ref{fig:2d_examples} (left) gives a simple example in 2D for which a continuous corrected imputation exists.
+Here if one chooses the imputation function of $X_2$ given $X_1$ as the black function denoted as $\Phi_{corrected}$, then its composition by the green paraboloid $f^\star$ gives the Bayes Predictor depicted on the right in black.
+By contrast, if one imputes by the conditional expectation, then its composition with $f^\star$ gives the red curve which is different from the Bayes Predictor.
+Note that the manifolds in Figure~\ref{fig:example_manifolds} were obtained using (continuous) corrected imputations functions for the same setting as Figure~\ref{fig:2d_examples} (left) but with 3-dimensional data.
 However, as illustrated in Figure~\ref{fig:2d_examples} (right), \emph{continuous} corrected imputations do not always exist.
 Indeed, on this example the Bayes predictor is non-decreasing but there is no continuous path in the 2D plane on which $f^\star$ is non-decreasing and maps at some point to both the 'purple' and 'yellow values' (proof in Appendix~\ref{ss:no_cc}).
 It is thus of interest to clarify when continuous corrected imputations exist.
 Proposition~\ref{prop:cont_imp} establishes such conditions.

 \begin{restatable}[Existence of continuous corrected imputations]{proposition}{prop:cont_imp} Assume that $f^{\star}$ is uniformly continuous, twice continuously differentiable and that, for all missing patterns $m$ and all $x_{obs}$, the support of $X_{mis} | X_{obs}=x_{obs}, M=m$ is connected.
 Additionally, assume that for all missing patterns $m$, and all $(x_{obs}, x_{mis})$, the gradient of $f^{\star}$ with respect to the missing coordinates is nonzero: